 - Preheat the oven to 400 degrees.

-- Add the sautéed vegetables, salt, pepper and poultry seasoning.
-Taste and adjust for more salt if needed.
+- Stir in the sautéed vegetables, salt, pepper and poultry seasoning.
+Taste and adjust for more salt if needed.2 teaspoon salt, 1 teaspoon black pepper, ¾ teaspoon poultry seasoning

 - Lightly beat the eggs and add to the dressing mixture.
 Your mixture should be fairly “soupy.”
-If you think it’s too thin, you can add some additional bread, crackers, etc. to thicken it.
+If you think it’s too thin, you can add some additional crackers, bread, etc. to thicken it.
 Be sure to crumble them well and incorporate them into the mixture.
+(Please read my notes in the post about judging the texture of the mixture.)3 eggs

-- Bake for 35-45 minutes or until the dressing is golden brown on top and cooked throughout.
+- Bake for 35-45 minutes or until the dressing is golden brown on top, slightly puffed, and cooked throughout.

 Notes